LukeThomasData/layered-warehouse-architecture/docs/GOVERNANCE.md

 ## Metric Ownership & Definition

 - Business metrics are defined **once** and reused downstream
-- Metric logic lives in the refined or core layers
+- Metric logic lives in the refined layer and is integrated downstream for enterprise use.
 - Marts may aggregate metrics but do not redefine business meaning

 This design prevents metric drift across dashboards, reports, and teams.